 If you prefer to bake your bread in the oven, you can always use the Instant Pot to rise the dough, then transfer it to the oven for baking.

 This version is VERY similar to English muffin bread in texture.
-It’s fabulous served warm or toasted, then topped with butter and honey, jam, or Instant Pot apple butter.
+It’s fabulous served warm or toasted, then topped with butter and honey, Instant Pot peach jam or strawberry jam, or Instant Pot apple butter.

 How to Make Instant Pot Bread with No Yogurt Button